 So, you love your job.
 But did you know that combining business and pleasure could affect your tax deductions?
-While there are no laws against enjoying your profession, it is important to distinguish between business and recreation when it comes to your business — particularly for wineries.
-If your operation runs at a loss and you claim losses on your taxes, it is critical to understand the hobby loss rules and how separating business and pleasure is essential to complying with tax rules.
+While there are no laws against enjoying your profession, it is important to distinguish between business and recreation when it comes to your taxes.
+If your operation runs at a loss and you claim losses on your taxes, it is critical to understand the hobby loss rule and how separating business and pleasure is essential to complying with tax rules.

 - The extent to which an individual carries on the activity in a businesslike manner

 - An individual’s expertise or reliance on the advice of experts